 - Personal “epi” pens and inhalers may be carried by the student during all camp activities.

 Parents/Guardians of students with severe allergies are required to complete a Youth Medical Form.
-A copy of this plan will remain with the student’s counselor and instructor at all times.
+A copy of this plan will remain with the student’s teaching assistant(s) and instructor at all times.

 Penn State encourages qualified individuals with disabilities to participate in its programs and activities.
 Information involving special accommodations must be received by our office in writing at least one month prior to the start of the program for which you are registering your child.
 This information will be kept confidential and revealed only to the necessary staff and health professionals.
 Parents are encouraged to share any special issues that the program director and instructors should be aware of (diet restrictions, learning challenges, behavioral challenges, etc.)

-- Campers are expected to be respectful and courteous to one another, instructors, counselors and all staff.
+- Students are expected to be respectful and courteous to one another, instructors, teaching assistants and all staff.

-- Campers are required to participate in all scheduled activities.
-If there is any reason that the camper needs to be excused, please contact the camp instructor.
+- Students are required to participate in all scheduled activities.
+If there is any reason that the student needs to be excused, please contact the instructor.

-- Campers are not permitted to go off campus without the written consent from a parent or guardian.
+- Students are not permitted to go off campus without the written consent from a parent or guardian.